Debbie Reynolds

 Death2016-12-28

 Her television series The Debbie Reynolds Show earned her a Golden Globe nomination in 1969.
 She starred in the 1973 Broadway revival of the musical Irene, which earned her a Tony Award nomination for "Best Leading Actress in a Musical."
 She was also nominated for a Daytime Emmy Award for her performance in A Gift of Love (1999).
-After appearing in the popular early-2000s sitcom Will & Grace, Reynolds was nominated for a Primetime Emmy Award for "Outstanding Guest Actress in a Comedy Series" for her role as Bobbi, the mother of Grace Adler.
-Reynolds would reach a new, younger audience with her role as Aggie Cromwell in Disney's Halloweentown series.
+After appearing in the early 2000s sitcom Will & Grace, Reynolds was nominated for a Primetime Emmy Award for "Outstanding Guest Actress in a Comedy Series" for her role as Bobbi, the mother of Grace Adler.
+She reached a new, younger audience with her role as Aggie Cromwell in Disney's Halloweentown series.

 Biography from the Wikipedia article Debbie Reynolds.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.